bwssytems/ha-bridge/README.md

 added optional fields
  * contentType (currently un-validated)
  * httpVerb (POST/PUT/GET only supported)
- * contentBody your post/put body here
+ * contentBody your post/put body for onUrl here
+ * contentBodyOff your post/put body for offUrl here

 This will allow control of any other application that may need more then GET.
-e.g:
+You can also use the dimming and value control commands within the URLs as well. e.g:
 ```
 {